Zantac Lawsuit Lawyer

 Yes.
 Some of those reasons include:

 • Your damages are not large enough to make pursuing the case worthwhile for you or the attorney.
-Certain medical conditions that ranitidine-containing products caused will not result in enough expenses to warrant the cost of litigation.
+Certain medical conditions that ranitidine-containing products have caused will not result in enough expenses to warrant the cost of litigation.
 However, the majority of illnesses associated with NDMA exposure are both life-threatening and life-altering in nature.

 • The lawyer does not have the time or resources to devote to your case.
 The cost of pursuing damages in this type of case is extraordinary, but the lawyer incurs these expenses unless you recover compensation.
 Hire an attorney—like the ones at Dolman Law Group Gipe Accident Injury Lawyers, P.A., who works on contingency and has the time and resources to fight for compensation for an illness that a drug manufacturer's negligence caused you.